Is Merriment All There is to Life? Or Is There MORE?

 The Pharisees Did the Math…

-[In a conversation with the Pharisees] Jesus replied, “If I glorify myself, my glory means nothing.
+[During a confrontation with the Pharisees] Jesus replied, “If I glorify myself, my glory means nothing.
 My Father, whom you claim as your God, is the one who glorifies me.
 Though you do not know him, I know him.
 If I said I did not, I would be a liar like you, but I do know him and obey his word.
 Your father Abraham rejoiced at the thought of seeing my day; he saw it and was glad.”
 “You are not yet fifty years old,” they said to him, “and you have seen Abraham!”
 “Very truly I tell you,” Jesus answered, “before Abraham was born, I AM!”
 (John 8:54-58, NIV)

 This is a most powerful “I am” statement from Jesus that is NOT usually listed as one of the seven great “I am” statements (which we will talk about over the next few days).
 Here, he asserts not only connection with and validation from his Father, but also a present-tense existence BEFORE Abraham.
 When he said this, the Pharisees took up stones to cast them in judgment.
 This was heresy!
 How could this Galilean Rabbi claim to be equal with God, or use the name of the Almighty?
 If it wasn’t true, then it was extremely offensive to them, and it should also be offensive to us.